-The Open House Bali – Funky, mid-priced, and handy to shops and beachside cafés.
+The Open House Jimbaran Bali – Funky, midrange, and handy to shops and beachside cafés.

 This low-key but modern and convenient boutique hotel offers a genuinely affable vibe, which is unusual in this region filled with resorts.
-All rooms (which can feel a bit cramped) face the long and inviting pool.
-Some guests might find the lack of a wall between the bathroom and bedroom a little disconcerting, but the décor is appealing with colorful tiles and a generous veranda/balcony.
+All rooms are compact and face the long and inviting pool.
+Some guests might find the lack of a wall between the bathroom and bedroom a little disconcerting, but the décor is appealing with colorful tiles and a generous patio/balcony.
 The charming open-air bale pavilion offers yoga classes, massages, and a library with hangout cushions.
-And it’s only 400m along a quiet street from the intersection with the village temple and market, and 100m from a cluster of beachside cafés specializing in seafood.
+And it’s along a quiet street from the intersection with the village temple and market, and just meters from a cluster of beachside cafés specializing in seafood.

 - Address: Nearly at the end of a dead-end street (Jalan Pemelisan Agung) to the beach.
 About midway along Jimbaran, a surprisingly quiet region just south of the airport.

-- Area: Excellent position, within walking distance of facilities along the main road (400m, 5-minute walk) and beach (100m, 1-minute walk).
+- Area: Excellent position, within walking distance of facilities along the main road (400m) and beach (100m).

 - How to Get There: The only way to/from the airport is by metered taxi or chartered car with a driver.
 This takes about 12 minutes, depending on traffic.